Made for the Stage

-A course designed for those students who wish to pursue the study of percussions.
+Extracurricular activity for those students who wish to pursue the study of percussions.
 Emphasis is placed on technical skills development and the study of a variety of instrumental music.
-It will also emphasize technique development, study of a variety of band literature, and solo and small ensemble experience.
-Students will learn to create a unique sound while performing intricate marching skills and techniques.
+Students learn to create a unique sound while performing intricate marching skills and techniques.

-Provides a vehicle to help girls to build leadership skills and develop self-esteem, and interpersonal skills.
-The program will focus on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
-Skill building activities will focus on developing study skills, goal setting and etiquette.
+Through a partnership with Girl Scouts of America, girls build leadership skills, develop self-esteem, interpersonal skills and a love for science, technology, and math.
+The program focuses on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
+Skill building activities focus on developing study skills, goal setting and etiquette.

-Provides a vehicle to help boys to build leadership skills and develop self-esteem, and interpersonal skills.
-The program will focus on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
+Cultivates leadership skills, self-esteem, critical thinking, problem solving and interpersonal skills.
+The program focuses on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
 Skill building activities will focus on developing study skills, goal setting and etiquette.

 It’s Your Move – Scholastic Chess